bluesky66-dev/kibana/packages/kbn-es/README.md

 > A command line utility for running elasticsearch from source or archive.

 ## Getting started
-If running elasticsearch from source, elasticsearch needs to be cloned to a sibling directory of Kibana.
+If running elasticsearch from source, elasticsearch needs to be cloned to a sibling directory of HyperSec Kibana.

-To run, go to the Kibana root and run `node scripts/es --help` to get the latest command line options.
+To run, go to the HyperSec Kibana root and run `node scripts/es --help` to get the latest command line options.

 ### Examples